It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 Obama's fiscal assertions are possible only because of the fraudulent accounting and budget gimmicks that Democrats spent months calibrating.

-The real cost over a decade is about 2.3 trillion dollars on paper.
+The real cost over a decade is about $2.3 trillion on paper.

 That's Paul Ryan's estimate.

-Obama claimed yesterday that the plan will cost about a hundred billion dollars per year, but in fact, the costs ramp up every year.
+Obama claimed yesterday that the plan will cost about $100 billion per year, but in fact, the costs ramp up every year the program exists.

-The far more likely deficits are 460 billion over the first ten years and 1.4 trillion over the next 10.
+The far more likely deficits are $460 billion over the first 10 years and $1.4 trillion over the next 10.

 Failing to account for this inevitability takes nearly a quarter trillion dollars off the Obamacare books and by itself wipes out the savings the White House continues to take credit for.